 In this article, we explore monolithic vs microservices architecture.
 After examining the pros and cons, you'll know which system will be best for your business.

 Monolithic vs Microservices Architecture: Pros, Cons and Which to Choose

-For a long time, monolithic architecture has been the standard when it comes to application development, but as the digital economy moves to a more subscription-based model, it’s starting to look outdated.
+In 2023, businesses face a choice of monolithic vs microservices architectures for application development.
+While monolithic architecture has been the standard choice for a long time, as the digital economy moves to a more subscription-based model, it’s starting to look outdated.

 Many companies are instead turning to microservices architecture for their application needs.
 Amazon AWS, for example, has already adopted this, citing flexibility and ease of deployment as key benefits.

 What does all this mean for you and your business?
 In this guide, we’ll illuminate the key features, benefits, and limitations of each architecture to help you navigate the new microservices era.